Lithgow Floodplain Management

 The Lithgow Flood Study Review Report has identified and mapped the key flood hazard zones and floodways and hydraulic hazard within the Study area.
 You are encouraged to make initial enquiry with Council’s Duty Planners who can assist in providing this information for site specific areas.

-A Section 149 certificate is a Planning Certificate which is specific to each individual property.
-Under NSW legislation a contract for sale of a property must include a S149 certificate from the relevant local Council.
-There are two types of s149 certificate:
+A Section 10.7 certificate is a Planning Certificate which is specific to each individual property.
+Under NSW legislation a contract for sale of a property must include a 10.7 certificate from the relevant local Council.
+There are two types of 10.7 certificate:

-• S149 (2) certificate: contains information specified in Schedule 4 of the Environmental Planning and Assessment Regulation 2000.
+• 10.7 (2) certificate: contains information specified in Schedule 2 of the Environmental Planning and Assessment Regulation 2021.
 Among other things this will include information relating to planning instruments; development control plans; zoning and landuse; heritage items; road widenings; flood related development controls; bush fire prone land and land reserved for acquisition.

-• S149 (5) certificates: provides the above s149 (2) information plus advice on other relevant matters affecting the land that Council may be aware of.
+• 10.7 (5) certificates: provides the above s149 (2) information plus advice on other relevant matters affecting the land that Council may be aware of.

-Why does Council put notations on S149 Certificates?
+Why does Council put notations on 10.7 (Formerly S 149) Certificates?

 Council has a responsibility to inform the community and future property owners as clearly as we can about potential risks to life and property, and to help limit damage from flooding now and in the future.